MarcialRosales/rabbitmq-partitioning-with-cloud-stream/README.md

 ## Scaling consumers

 We can run as many instances of the **trade executor** application as needed provided they are configured with an instance identifier which is between 0 and `partitionCount - 1`.
-Where the `partitionCount` is defined in the **trade executor** application.
+Where the `partitionCount` is defined in the [**trade requestor** application](trade-requestor/src/main/resources/application.yml#L10).

 If we launched a **trade executor** with a instance id of `3` where there are only 2 partitions, that instance will be reading from a partition queue which will never get any messages.